 When changing back to classic design, users see an optional survey asking users to rate the new design and experience, and also reasons for switching back.
 Having used the website in both new and classic designs, I personally liked the bigger and bolder layout of the new design with its dark and light themes.

-Dark mode is a definitely easy on the eyes, therefore, over the past year we have seen different platforms and operating systems introduce the theme.
+Dark mode is definitely easy on the eyes, therefore, over the past year, we have seen different platforms and operating systems introduce the theme.
 Recently, via a few hidden tweaks, it was discovered that Facebook dark mode for iOS app is in development too.

 Update: Facebook has officially announced that the new design, along with dark mode, is rolling out to all users today.
 The new design is still not available for Safari users though, and the official blog post makes no mention of it.